Child Support

 Serving Children & Parents in Oakland, Macomb, Wayne, Washtenaw, Livingston, Monroe, Genesee, Lapeer, & St. Clair Counties

 As if divorce or separation were not challenging enough for the children experiencing it, the issues and conflicts related to child support can add an extra layer of difficulty and stress to the situation.
 Child support laws vary from state to state, making these situations confusing, contentious, and complicated.
-Save yourself and your children additional distress by enlisting the help of our child support law firm in Birmingham, Michigan, to guide you successfully through the process.
+Save yourself and your children from additional distress by enlisting the help of our child support law firm in Birmingham, Michigan, to guide you successfully through the process.
 The Law Firm of Victoria boasts a deep and thorough understanding of Michigan's child support laws, and our lawyers have skillfully navigated the process many times, ensuring it is as efficient and painless as possible.

 What Is the Purpose of Child Support?